jlstack/PythonEchonestRemix/aqplayer/README.md

 Play an audio.AudioQuantum using PyAudio

+**Problem**
+Before creating Aqplayer I could not play audio in Python directly.
+You had to output a whole new audio file, but I needed to play music in real time in order to replicate the InfiniteJukebox for an S-STEM research project.
+After Dr.Parry helped us figuring out how to index wav files and how to feed frames to a Pyaudio stream, I wanted to package it up into its own class.
+I did this so I would not have to repeat code and in hopes that others could use it.

 **Process**

-Aqplayer first creates a pyaudio object.
-It then opens a pyaudio stream with the wav file associated with the 'echonest.remix.audio.LocalAudioFile'.
+Aqplayer first creates a Pyaudio object.
+It then opens a Pyaudio stream with the wav file associated with the 'echonest.remix.audio.LocalAudioFile'.
 Aqplayer then calculates the frames associated with the given quantum and feeds them to the stream to be played.
-For more detail, refer to the DESCRIPTION.md.

 **Dependencies**